This is a guest post by Corey Harlock about hiring manager tricks.

 Even more believe that a resume is a creative writing exercise that you can use to separate yourself from the competition.

 The truth is… neither is true.
+There are hiring manager tricks you need to understand.

 The hiring process is designed by hiring managers so they can eliminate you as quickly as possible.
 If a hiring manager could spend less time looking at your resume they would.
 As it is, they spend anywhere from 5 – 10 seconds before they eliminate you.